Please note, this attraction is seasonal and will be closing for the 2017 season on October 31st and will re-open for the new season in April 2018.

-- Lexington Battle Green, where the Lexington militia confronted 800 British Regulars as the sun rose on April 19, 1775.
+- Lexington Battle Green: see the site where the Lexington militia bravely confronted 800 British Redcoats during the earliest hours of April 19, 1775.

-- Buckman Tavern, where the Lexington militia gathered the night before the Battle.
-(Free admission with Liberty Ride ticket)
+- Buckman Tavern: visit this 18th century taproom where the Lexington militia regularly, including on the very night before the Battle.
+(Free admission with a Go Boston Card).

-- Orchard House, the home of Louisa May Alcott and her family and setting for the beloved Little Women.
+- Orchard House: the former home of famous author, Louisa May Alcott and her family.
+This house is best known as the setting of Little Women.
 (Free admission with a Go Boston Card)

-- Colonial Inn, a functioning inn and historic landmark at the heart of the village green, the Inn was a part of the events of April 19, 1775 and was later home to Henry David Thoreau.
+- Colonial Inn: a still-functioning inn and historic landmark at the heart of the Concord village green.
+The Inn played a role in the events of April 19, 1775 and was later home to Henry David Thoreau.

-- The Wayside was home to the Alcotts, Nathaniel Hawthorne, and Margaret Sidney.
+- The Wayside: this house was once home to many notable historic figures including the Alcotts, Nathaniel Hawthorne, and Margaret Sidney.

-- Emerson House, where Ralph Waldo Emerson, foremost 19th century literary figure, lived and wrote from 1835 until his death in 1882.
-Original furnishings and family memorabilia are on display.
+- Emerson House: where Ralph Waldo Emerson, foremost 19th-century literary figure, lived and wrote from 1835 until his death in 1882.
+Here you can see the home’s original furnishings and family memorabilia on display.

 Your pass includes Liberty Ride tickets, plus admission to dozens more top attractions.